 If you choose to remove the plugin, you get credited for the remaining time, so you're only paying for the time that the plugin is actually active in your app.
 You can change to the one-time license fee at any time by cancelling your plugin subscription and purchasing the plugin license.

 Many plugins, based on external services, require you to enter some keys to identify your app with them.
 For instance, for analytics plugins, the key will be used to identify your app.
 You can enter these keys in the Plugins tab.

 Keys are usually shared among the Development and Live versions of your app, but if you need to use different keys (for instance so that development sessions don't interfere with production analytics), you can enter a development version of your key.
 If a development key is provided this one will be used in the development version of your app, otherwise the live key will be used.

 This view also shows the different items that the plugin is adding to your app.
 Elements, API calls and actions will be listed.
 In general, you'll find API calls in the API provider dropdown in the 'Get data from API' palette, you'll find elements in the New Element palette, and actions will be in the Plugins section of the New Action element.

-Lastly, you can uninstall the plugin of your app.
+Lastly, you can uninstall the plugin from your app.
 Note that adding plugins adds some code to your app and can make pages heavier and slow page loads down.
 Try to keep the list to the necessary plugins you need when running your app.

 As a way to moderate the marketplace, ratings and users' feedback are very important.
 You can rate plugins in the App Editor (and please do so!).
-Ratings are communicated to the Plugin Builder via the Statistics Tab in the Plugin Editor, and will be useful for them to improve the plugin.
+Ratings are communicated to the Plugin Builder via the Statistics tab in the Plugin Editor, and will be useful for them to improve the plugin.

 As each plugin is different, we recommend using the support of the Community through the forum for help to use a plugin.
 You can also contact the plugin developer directly.